 Prep Your Hair to Keep Your Curls From Falling

-How you prep before styling makes a big difference in how long your curls last.
-Buildup is one of the main reasons they don't hold, so it's best to start with clean hair—wet or damp for wet sets, and completely dry for heat styling.
+How you prep before styling will make a big difference in how long your curls last.
+Buildup is one of the main reasons they don't hold, so it's best to start by cleansing with a detoxing shampoo.
+You want to curl clean hair—wet or damp for wet sets, and completely dry for heat styling.
 Avoid heavy or very oily products, as they weigh your hair down and take the life out of your curls.

 If you don't have time for a wet set, you can use a curling iron, but your tresses need to be completely dry.
 Any hint of dampness, even at the root, will flatten out your curls.

 Whether you wet set or use a curling iron, it's important to only style small sections of hair at a time (about 1/2- to 1-inch thick).
 Working in larger sections will sabotage the curls' staying power, especially if the climate is humid.
 If you're in a rush, don't force it; save curling for days when you actually have time.

 When using wet sets, a good setting lotion like Mizani True Textures Curl Enhancing Setting Lotion ($17) or mousse like Jane Carter Solution Wrap & Roll ($11) helps to lock curls in place.
 Apply to damp hair, and comb through to make sure all strands are fully saturated.